plumvillage/newsletter/src/2023/en/articles/br-duc-dinh--being-rainbow.md

 You make my life real and beautiful.<br/>
 Do you know you can see me this way because you stand where you stand?<br/>
 Take a little step to one side, and you may see me differently,<br/>
-You might even not see me anymore - we are fragile beings!</p>
+You might not even see me anymore - we are fragile beings!</p>

-<p>I have the blue colour, and I have the pink colour,<br/>
+<p>I have the blue color, and I have the pink color,<br/>
-I have both pink and blue – and many other colours.<br/>
+I have both pink and blue – and many other colors.<br/>
 In the small blue box in your mind, the one with the blue label,<br/>
 I feel a little tight.<br/>
 Would you allow me a little bit of pink, too?<br/>